Video Visits (Telemedicine)

 The Division performs more than 600 surgeries a year, including pediatric brain tumor surgery, spinal cord tumor surgery, cerebrovascular spinal fluid diversion or shunting procedures, craniofacial procedures, epilepsy surgery and surgery for congenital abnormalities.
 We also offer a safe and highly successful surgery for hyperhidrosis, a condition marked by excessive sweating,

 Whenever possible, minimally invasive procedures are used, with the assistance of highly advanced technology.
-We are among a select group of children’s hospitals using Visualase laser ablation technology and the ROSA surgical robot to perform minimally invasive epilepsy surgery.
+We are among a select group of pediatric programs using Visualase laser ablation technology and the ROSA surgical robot to perform minimally invasive epilepsy surgery.

 We are also the only children’s hospital using three-dimensional endoscopy for complex surgical approaches.
 Infrared and virtual technologies, along with 3-D endoscopes, are used in performing minimally invasive procedures to remove brain tumors.
 Three-dimensional applications of magnetic resonance (MRI) and computed tomography (CT) imaging help our surgeons in performing complex craniofacial reconstructions.